-C.2.5.1.1 CCAP Power Consumption Metric
+C.2.5.1 CCAP Power Consumption Metrics

-The two metrics below are to be used to evaluate the power consumption characteristics of CCAP equipment.
+The two metrics below are to be used to evaluate the power consumption characteristics of CCAP equipment, both I-CCAP and DCA system implementations.
 It is important to note that evaluation and consideration of both metrics is required in order to ensure a comprehensive understanding of these characteristics.

-C.2.5.1.2 CCAP Power Consumption per Service Group
+C.2.5.1.1 CCAP Power Consumption per Service Group